Disposal of waste beer and/or cider from a public house, club, restaurant or other similar establishments

 Changes to your trade effluent processes or water usage

-We understand that with the government announcements on the 23rd March 2020 many businesses have been impacted and that this might have an effect on trade effluent production.
+We understand that with the government announcements on 23 March 2020 many businesses have been impacted and that this might have an effect on trade effluent production.

 If you have an enquiry about your trade effluent bill please contact your Retailer.
 If you need to report a change in site process or status as per your trade effluent consent please contact your Retailer and the trade effluent mailbox: email@example.com.